 How does a cappuccino differ from mocha and macchiato?

-These drinks use espresso and steamed milk, but cappuccino uses milk foam on top and is often dusted with chocolate powder.
-Mocha, on the other hand, has chocolate in it as opposed to macchiato, which has steamed milk and espresso only.
+These two drinks use espresso and steamed milk, but there are some basic differences.
+Cappuccino uses milk foam on top and is often dusted with chocolate powder.
+Mocha, on the other hand, has chocolate in it as opposed to an espresso macchiato, which has steamed milk and espresso only.

 How does a latte differ from mocha and macchiato?

-Latte uses more steamed milk than mocha and macchiato and is often referred to as cafe latte or milk coffee because of the amount of milk it uses.
-Like cappuccino, it also uses milk foam but not as much as this drink.
+The main difference is that a latte uses more steamed milk than mocha and macchiato.
+It's often referred to as cafe latte or milk coffee because of the generous amount of milk it uses.
+Like a cappuccino, it also uses milk foam but not as much as this drink.

 Does Dunkin Donuts have Mocha Macchiatos?